BrianHuang/projectV/README.md

 # projectV
-This is my first RoR app.
+This is my first RoR app to support a manufatoring company's information flow.